Sign up to Wool.com and create your own personal wool hub.

 AWI investments are funded primarily through a wool levy paid by woolgrowers (currently 1.5 per cent of the sale price received for their shorn greasy wool) and a matching contribution from the Federal Government for eligible R&D activities (capped at 0.5 per cent of the value of gross national value of wool production).
 The sale of Woolmark licences contributes a further important source of income for AWI.

-Sources and amounts of revenue for the past two financial years are shown in the table below
+Sources and amounts of revenue for the past three financial years are shown in the table below

 For further information, refer to the Financial Statements in AWI's Annual Reports